JacobFV/Artificial-Intelligence-Principle-and-Practice/_pages/support.md

 ✅ ~~**Temporary license** for entire class to use the OpenAI API~~ Thanks OpenAI!

-🔲 **Robot equiptment** to build 30 LittleArm V3's and 30 LittleBot's, and hands: bag of lego bricks, servos, motors, drivers, sensors, USB mini OTG, 3D print credits.
+🔲 **Robot equiptment** to build 30 LittleArm V3's and 30 LittleBot's.

 🔲 [financial support for all of the above](https://github.com/JacobFV/Artificial-Intelligence-Principle-and-Practice).
 This entire program is offered free of charge.
 I am not making any money, and I will save leftover funds for the next workshop.